raulfdm/raulfdm/README.md

-# Hallo! 👋
+# Hallo!
+I'm Raul 👋

-I'm Raul.

-I was born in Brazil but I'm living in the Netherlands.
+I was born in Brazil but currently living in the Netherlands.

 Here are some things I like:

 - lists 📃
 - memes and Non-sense humor 🤡
 - art 🎨
-- photography 📸
+- taking photos 📸
 - travel and discover new places and cultures 🧳
 - playing games 🎮 (not a platform fanboy)
 - dancing 🕺
 - working out 🏋️‍♂️
 - ~~useless~~ gadgets 🔮

 Ah... almost forgot.
-I'm also into teaching both people 👨‍🏫 (human language) and machines 👨‍💻 (programing language) how to **solve problems**.
+I'm also into teaching both people 👨🏽‍🏫 (human language) and machines 👨🏽‍💻 (programing language) how to **solve problems**.

 ## Find me